 Links on the PCB allow the official use of OKI as well as TI upper RAM for the first time.

 The Issue 3B is a very minor revision of the Issue 3 design to improve the reliability of the DC-DC converter circuit.

-Some 3B PCB’s were manufactured using SRBP materials and are yellow with blue silkscreen markings, others were manufactured by Samsung and have green solder mask on both sides of the PCB.
+Some Issue 3B PCB’s were manufactured using SRBP materials and are yellow with white silkscreen markings (there is one known example of an Issue 3 with such a PCB), others were manufactured by Samsung and have green solder mask on both sides of the PCB.